kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 28 Locks.md

 ### How do we prevent spinning on threads?
 Give up the cpu to another thread.
 We call the yield() method which a thread can call to give up the CPU and let another thread run.
 - A thread can be in 1 of 3 states, (running, ready, or blocked).
 Yield is a system call that changes the state of a thread from running to ready.
 The thread ***deschedules*** itself.
+- With two threads, this works well.
+If 1 thread calls lock() and another thread calls lock() and finds that it is held, it will yield the CPU.
+- With 100 threads though, 99 will execute the run and yield pattern before the thread holding the lock gets to run again